 Anomaly Detection:

 Before a catastrophic failure occurs, there are signs of degradation.
-By analyzing large amounts of data and identifying deviations, organizations can detect potential and hidden failures before they become a catastrophic failure.
+By analyzing large amounts of data and identifying deviations, organizations can detect potential and hidden failures before they become catastrophic failures.
 Without technology to help, digesting large amounts of data and manually analyzing the data—even if done in a spreadsheet—is difficult, if not impossible, with available resources.
-So when an organization decides to implement a PdM solution, an organization can rest assured that its solution will continuously monitor the equipment and alert them to anomalies in real time, saving time, energy, and money.
+So when an organization decides to implement a PdM solution, an organization can rest assured that its solution will continuously monitor the equipment and alert them to anomalies in real-time, saving time, energy, and money.

 Big Data